 Here are five ways to cope with noise sensitivities.

-Have earbuds, noise-canceling headphones, or earplugs nearby.
-They can provide some protection from noises that can’t be avoided.
-Make sure they just muffle sound.
-Blocking sounds out altogether can cause safety concerns.
+Earbuds, headphones, or earplugs can provide some protection from noises that can’t be avoided.
+Be sure they just muffle the sound and don’t block sounds out altogether.
+Blocking sounds out can cause safety concerns.

 Background noise can soften the impact of jarring or annoying sounds.
 A fan or a white noise machine may help with sleep.
 While out in public, try listening to light sounds using earbuds.